thejester129/andrewhollis.co.uk/_posts/2025-05-23-the-inked-link.md

 back the way to make something less styled.

-The website pulls a list of the current votes from today's date and allows the users to vote for one of the item's or submit their own link.
+The website pulls a list of the current votes from today's date and allows the users to vote for one of the items or submit their own link.